The Babe Ruth Story: Plot

-The film begins in 1906 at the Baltimore Waterfront, where 11-year-old George Herman Ruth Jr. is taken away by Brother Matthias from George's abusive father to St. Mary's.
+In 1906, at the Baltimore Waterfront, 11-year-old George Herman Ruth Jr. is taken away from his abusive father by Brother Matthias and goes to St. Mary's.
 When George is 18, his incredible baseball talent gets him hired to play for the Baltimore Orioles, and during the interview, he gets his "Babe" nickname.

 Babe becomes a successful baseball player and is soon sold off to play for the Boston Red Sox.
-After a bad game, Babe wonders what went wrong at a bar, until he is told by Claire Hogsdon that when he pitches his curveball he sticks out his tongue.
-He continues his success, landing a new $100,000 contract.
+After a bad game, Babe wonders what went wrong at a bar, until Claire Hodgson tells him that when he pitches his curveball he sticks out his tongue.
+He continues his success, landing a new $10,000 contract.
 He finds Claire, but she gives him the cold shoulder.
 During one game, Denny, a sick paralyzed child, and his father watch Babe Ruth play.
-When Babe says "Hiya, kid" to the boy, the child is miraculously cured and stands up.
+When Babe says "Hiya, keed" to the boy, the child is miraculously cured and stands up.

 Babe soon becomes a player for the New York Yankees.
 During one game, he accidentally hurts a dog and decides to take the dog and the dog's young owner to the hospital.
 After Babe argues with the doctors that a dog is the same as a human, the dog is treated, but because Babe left a game to do this, he gets suspended from the Yankees.
-A depressed Babe Ruth finds himself at a bar, and amidst the crowd giving off negative vibes, he starts a fight and gets arrested.
+A depressed Babe Ruth finds himself at a bar, and amidst the crowd giving off negative vibes, he starts a fight with one of the gamblers who tried to make him throw the game and gets arrested.